 Phishing: What is it and how does it affect me?

-88% of global organisation experienced phishing attacks during 2019.
+Over 85% of global organisations experienced phishing attacks in 2020.
 It is the single largest cause of data breaches and is only gaining in popularity among hackers.

 Find out about it, and what you can do about it, below.